ahampt/Pref/README.md

 2. Create your own settings file to preserve the global file.
     * Copy local_settings.template where it lies and name the copy "local_settings.py" (**Make sure you use this exact filename**).
+    * Copy client_secrets.template where it lies and name the copy "client_secrets.json" (**Make sure you use this exact filename**) - You can generate one from the Google API console as well but be sure all of the fields in the template file are present in the final file.

 3. Configure the settings page to work with your system **All changes should be made in the local_settings.py file and not settings.py**.
     * Get your own API keys from [Rotten Tomatoes](http://developer.rottentomatoes.com/) and [Netflix](http://developer.netflix.com/) (Key and Secret).